hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 A `terminate_notification` block supports the following:

-* `enabled` - (Required) Enable or disable the terminate notification.
+* `enabled` - (Required) Should the terminate notification be enabled on this Virtual Machine Scale Set?
+Defaults to `false`.

 * `timeout` - (Optional) Length of time (in minutes, between 5 and 15) a notification to be sent to the VM on the instance metadata server till the VM gets deleted.
+The time duration should be specified in ISO 8601 format.

 ~> For more information about the terminate notification, please [refer to this doc](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-terminate-notification).